Healthy Schools (Coordinated School Health)

 Ten Components of the Whole School, Whole Community, Whole Child (WSCC)

 The ten components of the (WSCC) model, when looked at in a coordinated manner, have been shown to be highly effective in facilitating the creation of policies and environments that provide students and staff the opportunity to reach their personal potential by removing health related barriers to academic success.

 - Counseling, Psychological, and Social Services

-The Centers for Disease Control and Prevention website has more information about the Coordinated School Health model.
+The Centers for Disease Control and Prevention website has more information about the WSCC model.

-Coordinated School Health Partnership (CSHP)Florida's Coordinated School Health Partnership (CSHP) is a grassroots, volunteer organization whose mission is to create Health literate and health practicing students and staff in all Florida schools.
+Florida Partnership for Healthy Schools is a grassroots, volunteer organization whose mission is to create Health literate and health practicing students and staff in all Florida schools.
 Members represent professional associations, foundations, not-for-profit organizations, businesses, insurers, health and education.
 The partnership is committed to working together to improve the health of children, adolescents, and staff in Florida schools.
 Goals focus on advocacy, policy, partnership, access to health care for all children and educating stakeholders about school health and wellness issues.

 Florida Healthy Schools Newsletter

 The Florida Healthy Schools Newsletter is published quarterly to share information about programs and services in the State of Florida that support healthy schools.
 Effective school and community programs are highlighted, as well as state level policy changes.
 Archives of older newsletters are housed on the Healthy District website.